AbdulkadirAhmed1/StudentHUB-Project/DevLogs.md

   - Test the `.apk` on various Android devices to confirm stability.
   - Optimize the APK size for better performance.
   - Plan for future deployments and app store submission.

+### Log 1.4 2/8/2025

+- **Backend Integration**:
+  - Begin setting up the backend for the calendar feature using **Node.js** and **Express.js**.
+  - Host the backend on **Render** and connect it to the frontend.

+- **Database Setup**:
+  - Collaboratively design and implement the **MongoDB** database schema with the team.
+  - Ensure seamless integration of backend APIs with the database and frontend.

+- **Testing**:
+  - Verify the "Add Course" button functionality after backend integration.
+  - Conduct UI and functionality tests for the updated calendar tab.
+  - Ensure cross-platform compatibility and performance.

+- **Future Releases**:
+  - Plan for the next pre-release with backend and database functionalities integrated.
+  - Finalize and optimize features for production readiness.